Selecting the Correct RJ45 Connector

 This is an easy one.
 If the cable is shielded, you will want to use shielded RJ45 connectors.
-Conversely, if the cable is unshielded, you will want to use unshielded RJ45 connectors.
+Conversely, if the cable is unshielded, then use unshielded RJ45 connectors.
 Using a shielded connector on an unshielded cable will yield no benefit, assuming the fitment is correct to begin with (and likely it won’t be).
 Shielded connectors are typically “up size” in nature, and usually won’t make proper electrical connections with thinner unshielded Ethernet cable conductors.
+Another item of note is using shielded RJ45 connectors on unshielded Ethernet cable is bad form as it may mislead someone into thinking the cable is also shielded.